 Yes!
 Depending on the location and severity, massage therapies can cure or even eliminate edema.
 Moreover, massage therapists often use manual lymphatic drainage to drain excess bodily fluids.

 Swelling typically lasts for a few days.
 You will also experience the most node in the first three days, which should start reducing by the fourth day.

 It is because the heat causes the blood vessels to dilate, so body fluid moves into the hands or legs by gravity, which can lead to swelling.

 Medications classified as diuretics can help to remove excess fluids from the body.
 Moreover, treatment varies on the severity and cause of the symptoms.

 If edema is not treated, it can lead to complications, including:

 Elevating the legs several times during the day helps improve blood circulation, ultimately preventing the accumulation of fluids.
 Moreover, using compression stockings reduces swelling and fluid accumulation.

-Remaining active and exercising moderately or walking helps to boost your circulation and prevent the fluid from building up.
+Remaining active and exercising moderately or walking helps boost your circulation and prevents the fluid from building up.

 Epsom salts contain magnesium sulfate, which helps manage swelling and inflammation.